elliefoote/elliefoote/readme.md

 - 👋 Hi, I’m Ellie.
 - 👀 I’m interested in making a career change into software engineering.
 - 🌱 I’m currently learning Javascript through the CodeOp Full Stack Development bootcamp.
-- 📫 You can also find me on Twitter @elliefoote_
+- 📫 You can also find me on Twitter @codewithellie